Oklahoma Diminished Value Claims

 01

-Oklahoma allows two years from the date of the accident to pursue a diminished value claim.
+Oklahoma statute of limitations is two years from the date of the accident to pursue a diminished value claim.

 02